|Department||DHS - Office of the Secretary|

 Main Purpose of Job

 This is the primary position for the Bureau of Investigative Services Unit (BIS) in the Office of the Inspector General (OIG).
-This position conducts reviews, examinations and investigations in order to objectively monitor, verify, and analyze allotment of State and Federal funds disbursed through the Department of Human Services (DHS).
+This position conducts reviews, examinations and investigations in order to objectively monitor, verify, and analyze allotment of State and federal funds disbursed through Department of Human Services (DHS).
 It is a key resource for ensuring department financial integrity with regard to preventing and investigating fraud and other misconduct against DHS.
-By protecting DHS programs that must be free of financial and other types of abuse, this position also contributes to ensuring that DHS customers achieve independence.
-This position assists the OIG's mission to protect the integrity of DHS and to detect, deter and reduce financial loss to the State.
-This position will be required to travel and possession of a driver's license valid in the State of Maryland will be required.
+By protecting DHS programs that must be free of financial and other types of abuse, the position also contributes to ensuring DHS customers achieve independence.
+This assists the OIG’s mission to protect the integrity of the DHS and to detect, deter and reduce financial loss to the State.

 Education: A Bachelor's degree from an accredited college or university.

 Experience: Four years of experience in administrative staff or professional work.

 1. Additional experience in administrative staff or professional work may be substituted on a year-for-year basis for the required education.

 2. Additional graduate level education at an accredited college or university may be substituted at the rate of 30 semester credit hours on a year-for-year basis for the required experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer involving staff work related to the administration of rules, regulations, policy, procedures and processes, or overseeing or coordinating unit operations or functioning as a staff assistant to a higher ranking commissioned officer on a year-for-year basis for the required education and experience.